alf-tool/alf-core/doc/gh-pages/overview/relational-basics.md

   Tuple( pid: 'P3', name: 'Screw', color: Color('blue'),  heavy: false ) )</code></pre>

-<p class="note">The example above is syntaxtically correct in Alf and returns a relation data structure.
-Alf support other ways of obtaining relations than literals.
+<p class="note">The example above is syntactically correct in Alf and returns a relation data structure.
+Alf supports other ways of obtaining relations than by using literals.
 Among others, it recognizes different data sources, like .csv files or SQL tables.
 In any way, Alf assumes that you use relations in accordance with this background; it does **not** systematically enforce this precondition.
 It's up to you to use Alf the correct way.<p>

 The type of a relation is simply defined in terms of its heading.
 For example, the heading of the relation show above is: